GOLD2023

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-Each season, Chamber Music Sedona (CMS) obtains grant funding to provide free “Concerts for Youth” to students from all Sedona schools plus master classes for select students at Winter and Spring Music Festivals.
-Each year, the anticipated audiences total more than 1500 students and teachers.
-Funding from the City of Sedona, the Arizona Commission on the Arts and other funders also helps provide scholarships for music lessons for deserving students.
-This program is supported by the music teachers and Superintendent Dearden as part of his “whole child” learning vision.
+Each season, Chamber Music Sedona (CMS) obtains grant funding to provide free “Concerts for Youth” to students from all Sedona schools plus workshops for students during the season.
+Funding from the City of Sedona, the Arizona Commission on the Arts, the National Endowment for the Arts, Northern Arizona Regional Behavioral Health Institute and other funders helps provide scholarships for music lessons for deserving students.
+The music students then join some Seniors to perform in both an elementary, Prelude Orchestra and a more experienced, youth/intergenerational orchestra.
+This program is supported by the music teachers and administrators as part of “whole child” learning.
 In addition, CMS has obtained grant funding and donations to provide musical instruments, sheet music and supplies to Sedona area schools.

 Population(s) Served